 Nuclear medicine (bone scan)

-Appearance depends on the phase of the lesion.
-In general they are negative; however, mild hyperemia and moderate bone uptake are present during healing.
+The appearance depends on the phase of the lesion.
+In general, they are negative; however, mild hyperemia and moderate bone uptake are present during healing.
 If extensive uptake or hyperemia is present, then an alternative diagnosis or superimposed fracture should be considered 3.

 Treatment and prognosis

-As these lesions are benign, characteristic in appearance and self-limiting, no treatment, biopsy or even follow-up is required in typical cases.
-If associated with pathological fracture (more common in NOF) then cast immobilization until the fracture has healed, followed by biopsy with or without curettage, and bone grafting may be necessary 3.
+As these lesions are benign, characteristic in appearance and self-limiting, no treatment, biopsy or follow-up is required in typical cases.
+If associated with pathological fracture (more common in non-ossifying fibromas) then cast immobilization until the fracture has healed, followed by biopsy with or without curettage, and bone grafting may be necessary 3.

 History and etymology

 The fibrous cortical defect was first described by Dallas Burton Phemister (1882-1951) 5, an American orthopedic surgeon in 1929 6.

 Possible differential considerations include

 - 1. Bullough P & Walley J. Fibrous Cortical Defect and Non-Ossifying Fibroma.
 Postgrad Med J. 1965;41(481):672-6. doi:10.1136/pgmj.41.481.672 - Pubmed

 - 2. W. H. O. Classification WHO Classification of Tumours Editorial Board, Who Classification of Tumours Editorial.
 Soft Tissue and Bone Tumours.
 (2020) ISBN: 9789283245025 - Google Books